Last updated on July 10th, 2019 at 09:51 am

 - aggression and confrontational behavior

-Taking too much Ativan can result in a depressed CNS (central nervous system) system, which can, in turn, result in an overdose.
+Taking too much Ativan can also result in a depressed CNS, which can, in turn, result in an overdose.
 This medication can be overdosed on very easily, so individuals taking it need to be aware of the dose their doctors have given them and stick to it.

 Using Ativan With Other Drugs

 Ativan is not frequently taken with other drugs in a medical setting.
 In some cases, people who take the drug for mental disorders may also take drugs to mitigate them.
 This is typically done under the supervision of a physician and should not be done on your own.

 Which Drugs Are Commonly Used With Ativan?